uavaustin/docs.uavaustin.org/src/guides/using-git-and-github.md

 ## Version Tagging

-Only team leads should make version tags.
-I'll take care of doing the release part of it.
+*Directed towards team leads.*

 Releases are to be in the following formats:

 - *v1.0*
 - *v1.0-beta.1*